 - 1. The configuration is loaded from config.yaml. - 2.
 An empty persistent store is created. - 3.
-Any python content is set up by creating a virtual package called tangelo.plugin.<pluginname>, and exporting the contents of python/init.py to it. - 4.
+Any python content is set up by creating a virtual package called tangelo.plugin.<pluginname>, and exporting the contents of python/\\init\\.py to it. - 4.
 The control.py module is loaded, and control.setup() is invoked, passing the configuration and fresh persistent store to it. - 5.
-If setup() returns a result, the list of CherryPy apps expressed in the "apps" property of it are mounted. - 6.
-The plugin name is added to the list of active plugins.
+If setup () returns a result, the list of CherryPy apps expressed in the "apps" property of it are mounted.

 Steps 3, 4, and 5 are not taken if the corresponding content is not present.
-If any of those steps raises an exception, the exception is logged to disk and step 6 will not be taken (i.e., the plugin will not be loaded).
+If any of those steps raises an exception, the error will be logged and the Tangelo startup process will abort.